msatul1305/Linux/Azure/AI-900/2_Azure_ML/readme.md

   - Two-Class Neural Network
   - Two-Class Boosted Decision Tree
   - Two-Class Averaged Perceptron
+- multiclass classification model
+  - One-vs-Rest (OvR) algorithms
+    - train a binary classification function for each class
+    - each calculating the probability that the observation is an example of the target class.
+    - Each function calculates the probability of the observation being a specific class compared to any other class.
+    - f0(x) = P(y=0 | x)
+      f1(x) = P(y=1 | x)
+      f2(x) = P(y=2 | x)
+    - Each algorithm produces a sigmoid function that calculates a probability value between 0.0 and 1.0.
+    - produces the highest probability output.
+  - Multinomial algorithms
+    - creates a single function that returns a multivalued output.
+    - The output is a vector (an array of values) that contains the probability distribution
+      - for all possible classes - with a probability score for each class
+      - which when totaled add up to 1.0
+      - e.g. [0.2, 0.3, 0.5]
 - Clustering
   - group similar items into clusters based on their features
   - e.g. Size of Penguin